flipt-io/flipt/examples/openfeature/README.md

 ## Example

 In this example, we are leveraging Flipt to prototype a new REST API endpoint for our application.
-This endpoint will be used to return a greeting message to the user based on some value .
-We will use the OpenFeature SDK to integrate with Flipt and the OpenTelemetry hook to send tracing data to Jaeger.
+This endpoint will be used to return a greeting message to the user based on some value.
+We will use the OpenFeature Go SDK to integrate with Flipt and the OpenTelemetry hook to send tracing data to Jaeger.

-Since this is just a prototype, we will not be using actual data to make the determination of the greeting message.
-Instead, we will deteministically return a greeting message based on the value of `user` query param in the request.
+Since this is just a prototype, we will deteministically return a greeting message based on the value of `user` query param in the request.
 We support 5 languages: English, Spanish, French, Japanese and German, each with a 20% chance of being returned.

 Note: The same language will always be returned for the same value of `user` query param.
 If no value is present one will be generated at random.